devsecops/defcon-workshop/section-4/README.md

 The above command will mount the local directory where you stored your GAC credentials file to `/tmp/data` inside the container.
 Once, it does that, it will run the `abhartiya/utils_bqps:v1` container with the arguments - `-project defcon-workshop -gac /tmp/data/<gacfilename> -wfdataset wfuzzds -wftable wfuzz_tomcat_test -rsdataset reposupervisords -rstable reposupervisor_test`.
 Once the container runs, it will re-create the dataset and tables.

-2. `kubectl create secret generic googlesecret --from-file=$(CREDS_FILEPATH)` - Create a secret with the value of the secret being the JSON credentials file downloaded above.
-We need this because the containers on the cluster need to authenticate to our K8S cluster to be able to create anything.
+2. `kubectl get secrets` - Verify the secret `googlesecret` created earlier still exists.
-3. `kubectl get secrets` - Verify the secret was created.
+3. `cd` back into the `section-4` directory.
 4. Make sure the environment values in the `deployments/tools-bq-pod.yaml` deployment file are accurate.
 5. Start the pods by typing `kubectl apply -f deployments/tools-bq-pod.yaml`.